Drugs & Medications - Tylenol-Codeine 4 oral

 Pain medications work best if they are used as the first signs of pain occur.
 If you wait until the pain has worsened, the medication may not work as well.

-If you have ongoing pain (such as due to cancer), your doctor may direct you to also take long-acting narcotic medications.
+If you have ongoing pain (such as due to cancer), your doctor may direct you to also take long-acting opioid medications.
 In that case, this medication might be used for sudden (breakthrough) pain only as needed.
-Other non-narcotic pain relievers (such as naproxen, ibuprofen) may also be prescribed with this medication.
-Ask your doctor or pharmacist if you have any questions about using this product safely with other drugs.
+Other pain relievers (such as naproxen, ibuprofen) may also be prescribed with this medication.
+Ask your doctor or pharmacist about using this product safely with other drugs.

 This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
 In such cases, withdrawal symptoms (such as restlessness, watering eyes, runny nose, nausea, sweating, muscle aches) may occur if you suddenly stop using this medication.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
 Ask your doctor or pharmacist for more details, and report any withdrawal reactions right away.